sjsu-library/unionist/_items/unionist--text-0239.md

   government only is great which promotes the prosperity of<br>  its own people; and that people only are prosperous, who are wise and happy.<br></p>'
 scholarlyNotes:
-commentary: 'The presence of this excerpt implies that the<br><em>Unionist</em>had likely published the previous essay, too, in Dymond''s work.
-This section forms part of the articulation of the Peace<br>Testimony, which is Dymond''s most signficant contribution.
-For more on the influence of Dymond''s thought on American Abolition and the Canterbury Female Academy in particular, see Jennifer Rycenga, “The Sun in its Glory: The Diffusion of Jonathan Dymond’s Works in the United States, 1831-1836.”
+commentary: "The presence of this excerpt implies that the\n<em>Unionist</em>\nhad likely published the previous essay, too, in Dymond's work.
+This section forms part of the articulation of the Peace\nTestimony, which is Dymond's most signficant contribution.
-  <em>Quaker Studies</em>, 26:2 (2021): 241-259.
-Creative Commons access at https://liverpooluniversitypress.co.uk/journals/article/66637/ '
+  For more on the influence of Dymond's thought on American Abolition and the Canterbury Female Academy in particular, see Jennifer Rycenga, “The Sun in its Glory: The Diffusion of Jonathan Dymond’s Works in the United States, 1831-1836.” <em>Quaker Studies</em>, 26:2 (2021): 241-259.
+Creative Commons access at https://liverpooluniversitypress.co.uk/journals/article/66637/ "
 relatedPeople: Jonathan Dymond
 featured: 'Yes'
 repeated: